arzola/meta-ads-looker-studio-connector/README.md

 # Looker Studio Connector for Meta Ads

-This Google Apps Script project provides a community connector for Google Looker Studio (formerly Data Studio) to fetch data directly from the Meta (Facebook) Ads Marketing API.
+This Google Apps Script project provides a community connector for Google Looker Studio (formerly Data Studio) to fetch core performance data directly from the Meta (Facebook) Ads Marketing API.

 ## Overview

 This connector allows you to:

 *   Connect Looker Studio to your Meta Ad Account(s).
-*   Select specific metrics and dimensions from your ad campaigns.
+*   Automatically fetch key metrics: `Spend (Cost)` and `Total Conversion Value (for purchases)`.
+*   Automatically fetch key dimensions: `Date` and `Campaign Name`.
-*   Define date ranges for the data you want to analyze.
+*   Define date ranges for the data you want to analyze within Looker Studio.
 *   Visualize your Meta Ads performance data within Looker Studio dashboards.

+The connector is designed for simplicity, providing a fixed set of essential fields.
+More complex metrics (like ROAS, CPC, CTR) should be calculated directly within Looker Studio using the base fields provided by this connector.

 ## Prerequisites

 1.  **Google Account:** To use Google Apps Script and Looker Studio.
 2.  **Meta Developer Account:** To create a Meta App and get API credentials.
-3.  **Meta Ad Account:** Access to the Ad Account ID(s) you want to pull data from (`act_XXXXXXXXX`).
+3.  **Meta Ad Account:** Access to the Ad Account ID(s) you want to pull data from (you'll input the numerical part).
 4.  **Permissions:** Sufficient permissions within the Meta Ad Account to read insights (`ads_read`, `read_insights`).

 ## Setup Instructions